Drudge Report

-The Drudge Report (stylized as DRUDGE REPORT) is a U.S.-based news aggregation website founded by Matt Drudge, and run with the help of Charles Hurt and Daniel Halper.
-The site was generally regarded as a conservative publication, though its ownership and political leanings have been questioned following business model changes in mid-to-late 2019.
+The Drudge Report (stylized in all caps as DRUDGE REPORT) is an American-based news aggregation website founded by Matt Drudge, and run with the help of Charles Hurt and Daniel Halper.
+Prior to the 2020 United States presidential election, the site was generally regarded as a conservative publication, but its ownership and political leanings moved left in mid-to-late 2019.
 The site consists mainly of links to news stories from other outlets about politics, entertainment, and current events; it also has links to many columnists.

 The Drudge Report originated in 1995 as a weekly subscriber-based email dispatch.
 It was the first news source to break the Clinton–Lewinsky scandal to the public, after Newsweek decided to "kill the story".

 Origins

 The Drudge Report started in 1995 as a gossip column focusing on Hollywood and Washington, D.C.
 Matt Drudge began the email-based newsletter from an apartment in Hollywood, California, using his connections with industry and media insiders to break stories, sometimes before they hit the mainstream media.
 In its early days Drudge maintained the website from his home in Miami Beach, Florida, with help from assistants in story selection and headline writing.
 His first assistant was Andrew Breitbart.
 Breitbart, who described himself as "Matt Drudge's bitch", worked the afternoon shift at the Drudge Report, at the same time as running his own website, Breitbart News, which provided a conservative perspective for people in the Los Angeles entertainment industry.
 John Ziegler has said that Drudge blocked Breitbart from posting content critical of Barack Obama during the 2008 campaign for the US presidency.

-In 2010, Drudge added former Washington Times columnist Joseph Curl to the Drudge Report staff.
+In May 2010, Drudge added former Washington Times columnist Joseph Curl to the Drudge Report staff.
 In 2011, he added to the staff Charles Hurt, most recently the Washington bureau chief of the New York Post and a columnist for The Washington Times.
 Curl, who served as morning shift editor, left the site in 2014 and, with Drudge's blessing, in January 2015 launched his own aggregator Right Read, for The Washington Times.

 Drudge, who began his website in 1997 as a supplement to his $10 per year e-mail newsletter, received national attention in 1996 when he broke the news that Jack Kemp would be Republican Bob Dole's running mate in the 1996 US presidential election.
 In 1998, Drudge made national waves when he broke the news that Newsweek magazine had information on an inappropriate relationship between "a White House intern" and President Bill Clinton—the Monica Lewinsky scandal—but was withholding publication.
 After Drudge's report came out, Newsweek published the story.